tofb15/DeepLearning-ConvNet/README.md

 -==The Goal==-

 -MAIN-
-The program should be able to classifi a set of 60000 images(of size 32x32x3 each) to one of 10 different classes.
+The program should be able to classify a set of 60000 images(of size 32x32x3 each) to one of 10 different classes.
 The program should utilze the GPU using CUDA.

 -Bonus-